drdn/cv/README.md

 # License

-My cv is mine and I would hope that you wouldn't copy it.
-However, the web page design uses [this](https://github.com/orderedlist/minimal)theme.
+My cv is mine and I can't imagine why you'd want to copy it.
+However, the web page design uses the [minimal](https://github.com/orderedlist/minimal) theme by [orderedlist](https://github.com/orderedlist).